Get Help Now

 The center takes private pay of which the cost varies depending on the level of care and amenities you choose.
 The facility also accepts insurance from most providers.
 They don’t accept state funded insurance programs or HMOs.
 They do offer financing options through CareCredit.

-There’s an emphasis on privacy and security for people who have a high profile in their community.
-If you’re a celebrity, performer, church leader, athlete or other high profile person, they’ll work to ensure your anonymity.
+There’s an emphasis on privacy and security for people who have a high profile in their community, making this leading inpatient rehab for professionals an ideal choice if you’re a celebrity, performer, church leader, athlete or other high profile person looking to ensure your anonymity.

 When you commit to the program, you’ll have a minimum stay of five days.
 Most people stay two weeks or longer.
 You’ll start with an initial exam that includes physical and psychological assessments.
 They’ll give you a custom treatment plan based on your situation.